 These should be arranged for outside the school day or during school holidays.
 Absence for this purpose should not be requested and will not be authorised.

 Essential medical appointments that cannot be taken outside the school day:

 Please inform the school office of the date(s) and times your child will be absent due to the medical appointment(s), in writing.
 This may be by email to firstname.lastname@example.org.
 (If possible please include a copy of the appointment letter.)

-Please use the green 'Request for Leave of Absence' form, available from the school office, if, due to exceptional circumstances, you would like your child be absent from school during term time.
+Please use the 'Request for Leave of Absence' form (available below), if, due to exceptional circumstances, you would like your child be absent from school during term time.
 Exceptional circumstances include events such as: musical examinations, wedding/funeral of a close family member or religious observance.

 If your child has a good record of attendance these requests will be granted.
 If you do not request leave in advance then your child’s absence will be recorded as unauthorised.
 In these circumstances you may be liable for a penalty notice or fine.

 Since September 2013, government regulations mean that schools are not permitted to authorise absence for the purpose of holidays during term time.